A speakers bureau that represents the best original thinkers,

 Self-described as the “Demon Dog” of American literature, James Ellroy is best known as the mind behind such legendary books as L.A.
 Confidential, The Black Dahlia, American Tabloid, and his most recent novel, This Storm—called “epic” by The New York Times.
 The “Godfather of crime fiction,” Ellroy is the only crime writer to receive mainstream literary honors, including TIME’s Novel of the Year (for American Tabloid) and Best Book of the Year (for his memoir My Dark Places).
-An unmatched raconteur, Ellroy’s talks explore his vision of California noir—in presentations that are bold, reflective, and hilarious.
+Unconventional and beyond unpredictable, Ellroy’s talks are dynamic, dramatic dynamite.

 “Ask me to name the best living novelist who’s fierce, brave, funny, beautiful, convoluted, and paranoid … and it becomes simple: James Ellroy.
 If insanity illuminated by highly dangerous strokes of literary lightning is your thing, then Ellroy’s your man.”— Stephen King

-Ellroy’s forthcoming novel, This Storm, which The Wall Street Journal calls “breathtakingly complex,” is the second volume of his Second L.A.
+Ellroy’s latest novel, This Storm, which The Wall Street Journal calls “breathtakingly complex,” is the second volume of his Second L.A.
 Quartet.
 The first volume, Perfidia, achieved international-bestseller status.
 The Second L.A.
 Quartet places real-life and fictional characters from Ellroy’s first two bodies of work in Los Angeles, during World War II, as significantly younger people.
-As with all of Ellroy’s work, it is uniquely ambitious, mysterious, and deeply satisfying.
+And like all of Ellroy’s work, it is uniquely ambitious, mysterious, and deeply satisfying.
 As for his keynotes: audiences are rapt as he delivers rapid-fire insights both vulgar and venerable—a train tearing down the tracks at break-neck speed.
 It’s impossible not to be swept up by his incredible candor, spontaneous quips and clever asides.
 He possesses a preternatural ability to swing from fervent, fever-pitch delivery to almost brooding solemnity without missing a beat.
 Whether discussing his impressive canon of writing, or fascinating personal life, Ellroy is truly a masterful storyteller, offering an unprecedented perspective both in writing and on-stage.